pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-m57/index.md

     - features
 ---

-We regularly add new value across the Pulumi ecosystem, with a release of the Pulumi CLI every two weeks, frequent releases of our [cloud providers]({{< relref "/docs/intro/cloud-providers" >}}), and regular updates to the Pulumi Service.
+We regularly ship updates across the Pulumi ecosystem, with a release of the Pulumi CLI every two weeks, frequent releases of our [cloud providers]({{< relref "/docs/intro/cloud-providers" >}}), and regular updates to the Pulumi Service.
 You can read about most of those changes in the the `CHANGELOG.md` files in each open source repository.
 To highlight some of the most exciting releases—including, for the first time, updates to the Pulumi Service—we're trying something new: a regular release notes post for Pulumi release news, features, and updates.
 If you find it useful, or have ideas on how we could improve it, let us know [on Twitter](https://twitter.com/pulumicorp) or in the [Pulumi Community Slack](https://slack.pulumi.com)!

 In this update: